 “At Logisber we take care of all the paperwork required for a maritime transport to Brazil”

 If you are a shipper who needs a maritime transport to Brazil, through Logisber Forwarding do Brasil Ltda we will take care of all the documentary processing and advice you need to send your cargo to the final destination.
 Our experience and knowledge of the Brazilian market is the guarantee that the exporter needs for his goods to be delivered to the Brazilian importer.

 Logisber knows the details that may affect the delivery of the goods in Brazil

 Logisber’s experience in shipping to Brazil makes us aware of certain details that may affect the delivery of the goods at destination.

 This is the case when there is a delivery of goods in Brazil and the original Bill of Lading is not presented, a circumstance that may generate certain discrepancies for legal purposes.

-That is, according to the current law, it is mandatory to deliver the original Bill of Lading to take possession of the goods arriving in Brazil by sea.
+During the pandemic of COVID-19 (2020-2021), the delivery of the original Bill of Lading as suspended and was permitted to present the copies of them.
+Nevertheless, according to the current law and the returning to standard operation, it is mandatory to deliver the original Bill of Lading to take possession of the goods arriving in Brazil by sea.

 The current legal regime is in line with the traditional precepts of the Brazilian Civil Code, which require the delivery of the original (Article 754) and oblige the Captain of the ship to keep custody of the goods until the moment of delivery (Article 519).
 This also coincides with local customs regulations (Instruçao Normativa no. 680/2006) which confirm the need for the importer to deliver the original document (Article 84).
 Therefore, the previous regulation exempting the presentation of the original L/C (Instruçao Normativa no. 1356/2013) has been repealed.